 Outsourcing will work if you drive out false agreements before you start anything.
 Although this is not unique to outsourcing alone if you begin any transaction without intentions and calculated output, this can damage your outsourcing governance.
-Importance must be implore to both stakeholders and partners and everything must be balance and continuous.
+Importance must be implored to both stakeholders and partners and everything must be balanced and continuous.
 Stakeholders must be involved throughout, governance must share information as clear as water.
-Pursue opinions and relentlessly pulse the situation of both stakeholders and outsourced group.
+Pursue opinions and relentlessly pulse the situation of both stakeholders and the outsourced group.

 Companies are taking advantage of outsourcing more than ever.
 In the last few years, outsourcing to the Philippines has developed greatly.
 Perhaps the greatest progress this has made is the elimination of risk.